 A student can only repeat a course with a "D" or "F" grade.
-There is a maximum of two withdrawals permitted for each course.
-On the third attempt, a student cannot withdraw and must earn a grade.
+Two withdrawals are permitted per credit course.
+On the third attempt, a standard grade will be assigned.

 A student may enroll three times in each course.
 On the third attempt and after, a student is assessed full cost of instruction (4 times matriculation).
 A fourth attempt may be allowed only for students who withdraw or fail due to extenuating circumstances.
 An exception may be granted only once for each course, provided approval is granted through an academic appeal.
 The College has the authority to review and reduce fees paid by students, on an individual basis, due to continued enrollment in a course, contingent upon the student's financial hardship.